Prompt Engineering · OrevateAI

 The RAG process can be broken down into a few key stages.
 It’s a fascinating interplay between retrieval and generation.
 When you submit a query to a RAG-enabled LLM system:

 • Retrieval: Your query is first used to search an external knowledge base.
 This knowledge base is often a collection of documents (like PDFs, web pages, or database entries) that have been processed and stored in a way that makes them easily searchable, typically using vector embeddings.
+Technologies like FAISS and Pinecone are commonly used for efficient vector storage and retrieval.

 • Augmentation: The most relevant snippets of information retrieved from the knowledge base are then combined with your original query.
-This augmented query, containing both your question and the supporting context, is what gets sent to the LLM.
+This augmented prompt, containing both your question and the supporting context, is what gets sent to the LLM.

 • Generation: The LLM receives the augmented prompt and uses its generative capabilities to produce a response based on both its internal knowledge and the external information provided.

 This cycle ensures that the LLM’s output is grounded in specific, factual data retrieved in real-time.
 The quality of the retrieval step is paramount; if the wrong information is fetched, the LLM’s response will suffer.
+According to independent tests, the choice of embedding model and the chunking strategy for documents significantly impact retrieval effectiveness.

 Important: The effectiveness of RAG hinges on the quality and relevance of your external knowledge base.
 A poorly organized or irrelevant data source will lead to poor RAG performance, regardless of how sophisticated the LLM is.
+As of April 2026, data preprocessing and indexing are considered critical success factors.

 Why is RAG So Important for LLMs?